 Veterinary Medical Internships in Latin America & the Caribbean

 A veterinary medical internship abroad in Latin America and the Caribbean is a wonderful way to gain invaluable international experience with the overall routine treatment of animals and pets.
-For individuals on a gap year, studying veterinary medicine at university, or wanting a career break that will broaden their horizons, Projects Abroad offers Veterinary Medicine & Animal Care internships in Argentina, Bolivia, Jamaica, and Mexico.
+For individuals on a gap year, studying veterinary medicine at university, or wanting a career break that will broaden their horizons, Projects Abroad offers Veterinary Medicine & Animal Care internships in Bolivia, and Mexico.
 These programs are a unique cross-cultural exchange that will enhance your résumé and increase your prospects within the field of Veterinary Medicine & Animal Care.

 Working as A Veterinary Medical Intern in Latin America & the Caribbean